 According to JW.org, birthdays aren’t celebrated – not even Jesus’.
 Birthdays have pagan roots, including candles, which are believed to have special powers for wish-granting.
 The site says Jesus’ death (Easter) is more significant than his birth (Christmas.)

 It cites Hebrews 1:4, which says “By the end of his life on Earth, Jesus had made a good name with God, making the day of his death more important than the day of his birth.”

 The parts that overlap between the two are alike.

 It’s like going to Walmart to buy tropical fish.
 You might be better off getting fish at a store that specializes in fish.
-Or, maybe your luck will be just as good at place you can also buy a Subway Sandwich, get a haircut and stock up on Duck Dynasty casual and glassware.
+Or, maybe your luck will be just as good at place you can also buy a Subway Sandwich, get a haircut and stock up on Duck Dynasty glassware.

 3. Do umpires wear padding?

 They’re as padded up as a catcher – but only half as padded up as a goalkeeper.